September 20, 2022

 Another hot afternoon

-After visiting the Picasso mural and restocking my food supplies, I decided to forego a traditional lunch in town in favor for a picnic in one of the Guernica’s local parks.
+After visiting the Picasso mural and restocking my food supplies, I decided to forego a traditional lunch in town in favor of a picnic in one of Guernica’s local parks.

-I’m still trying to re-balance my Camino budget after blowing so much on lodging on day two of this adventure, and a picnic lunch seemed like one easy way to cut costs.
-Besides it was a lovely warm afternoon to enjoy my recent finds of fresh fruit, warm bread, and cheese.
+I’m still trying to rebalance my Camino budget after blowing so much on lodging on day two of this adventure, and a picnic lunch seemed like an easy way to cut costs.
+Besides, it was a lovely, warm afternoon to enjoy my recent finds of fresh fruit, warm bread, and cheese.

 The afternoon continued to get warmer and warmer, until sweat was rolling down the sides of my face and my wet shirt clung uncomfortably to my chest and stomach.
 But at least, I had some trees blocking the sun and providing me a little shade today rather than walking on an exposed ridge above the ocean.